1.0: Editor overview

 The Setup Event

-After loading a Page - either by connecting the hardware to a power source or changing a page - the init event runs on the module.
-For example, by default this init event sets the colors on the module.
+After loading a Page - either by connecting the hardware to a power source or changing a page - the Setup event runs on the module.
 After this initialization other events can be triggered.

-The potmeter, button and encoder events are triggered by your interaction with the hardware, with the specific control elements.
-Like if you rotate an encoder, the encoder event will be triggered.
+The potmeter, button, encoder, Endless events are triggered by your interaction with the hardware, with the specific control elements.
+Rotating an encoder will cause the encoder event to trigger.
 If you press the button, the button event runs.

 The Timer Event